YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 If this does not work, contact your system manager to investigate setup and file access issues.

 .. note::
-   Even when invoked from within YottaDB, GDE always uses the gtmgbldir environment variable to identify its target.
+   Even when invoked from within YottaDB, GDE always uses the ydb_gbldir environment variable to identify its target.

 To leave GDE: